Custom metrics

 Graphing Custom Metrics

-Once you've started recording custom metrics, you can start tracking your metrics in custom graphs using our Graph Builder.
-To do this, navigate to a dashboard of choice, or create a new dashboard and click "Add graph".
+Once you've started recording custom metrics, you can track them in custom graphs using the Graph Builder.
+Navigate to an existing dashboard or use the "Add dashboard" button in the Dashboard navigation to create a new one, then click "Add graph".

 Graph Builder